JacobFischer/ts-typed-events/README.md

 ```

 **Note**: you can also use `createEventEmitter` if you wish the `event` type to
 be `instanceof Event`.
-However bear in mind that event has access to the
+Keep in mind that regular `Event` instances have access
-emitter.
-This module exposes both for API uniformity.
+to their emitter via `.emit`.
+This module exposes both variants for API
+uniformity.

 ## Other Notes